Giving Channel Agnostics Something to Believe In|

 Just as post-modernism reacted to the assumed certainties of scientific explanations, so post-channelism is a reaction to the assurances of certainty promulgated by martech vendors who often end up all claiming credit for the same results.
 The multiple attribution claims for a $50 purchase can add up to $500 if you listen to all the solution providers in the stack.

-The problem is we really don’t know how the customer will respond…until they respond.
+The problem is we really don’t know how customers will respond…until they respond.
 And they may react differently tomorrow than they did today.
-This fluidity and fickleness of response is probably why things like last-touch, intent signals, and in-market micro-moments loom so large and seem so compelling.
-They promise to be the one inflection point where marketers still feel like they have a shot at impacting purchase outcomes.
-But is there a way to impact results beginning in the earliest stages of the funnel?
-Yes, if you follow the money.
+This fluidity and fickleness of response is probably why things such as last-touch, intent signals, and in-market micro-moments loom so large and seem so compelling.
+They promise to be the few inflection points where marketers still feel like they have a shot at impacting purchase outcomes.
+But is there a way to impact marketing results beginning in the earliest stages of the funnel?
+Yes…if you follow the money.

 Dollars Don’t Lie

-It is only when the consumer makes a purchase that you know for sure what their priorities are.
+It is only when the consumer makes a purchase that you know for sure what his or her priorities are.
 After all the searches, retargeting, micro-moments, reviews, and recommendations, it is the actual spending that becomes the most valuable data in predictive models.
 To wit, the guy whose searching, surfing, and clicking would suggest he’s in the market for a $40,000 speed boat with a 350 hp inboard motor.
-Problem is, his online and in-store purchases over the last three years suggest instead that the most he’s willing to spend is $10,000 on a bass boat and a trolling motor.
+Problem is, his online and in-store purchases over the last three years suggest instead that the most he’s willing to spend is $10,000 for a bass boat and a 200 hp motor.
 That’s because dollars don’t lie.
 They express quite precisely the real propensity and affinity that people have for any product or offer.

-And when that first-party data comes from thousands of organizations from diverse industries, it points to correlations—some expected, some surprising—that predict future spending behavior in ways that relying on one’s own CRM data alone can’t deliver.
-This is the power and the promise of the data cooperatives like Wiland.
-It’s an honest approach that is both refreshingly transparent and highly credible in a confusing martech landscape that frequently strains credibility.
+And when that first-party data comes from thousands of organizations from diverse industries, it points to correlations—some expected, some surprising—that predict future spending behavior in ways that relying on one’s own CRM data alone can never deliver.
+This is the power and the promise of data cooperatives like Wiland.
+It’s an honest approach, based on real spending data that is both refreshingly transparent and highly credible in a confusing martech landscape that frequently strains credibility.

 So regardless of strategy, choice of DSPs, or channel preferences, it’s the quality of the data and predictive analytics that engender confidence—something to really believe in…even if you’re a channel agnostic.